wommy/gitjournal/seamus setting up a page for Tim pool days.md

 yet things like that happen alot, and I know I'm not in your dime this work is complicated and I am trying to be honest and transparent

+that being said
+I think I could set you up with like a donate link per instance of timpoolShow

+so you could track which days, got you paid that's not hard

+email thing isn't hard either, talk to me brother